-The room and board fee covers the room, residence, electricity, water, maintenance of furniture, and 19 meals throughout the week.
+The room and board fee covers the room, residence, electricity, water, maintenance of furniture and 19 meals throughout the week.
 The student will be able to have three meals a day during each of the designated times throughout the week and twice on each weekend day.
-All resident students are charged a meal plan regardless if they chose to eat or not.
+All resident students are charged a meal plan whether or not they choose to eat.
 Commuter students wishing to purchase a meal plan may do so at the cashier's office.
-The 10 meal plan costs \$50 per every 10 meals.
+The 10-meal plan costs \$50 for every 10 meals.